Device Profile Guidelines

 - How the device works

 - Include information on the status of the device, i.e., where it is currently approved, in which countries it is approved and for what indications.
-This should cover Europe, US and rest of the world where appropriate.
+Should cover EU, US and rest of the world where appropriate.

-- Conclusion: An analysis of the data presented in the review.
+- A short summary of the data presented in the review.